First Anime Ever Made

 Namakura Gatana ( The Blunt Sword ), 1917

-The earliest known anime short film, Namakura Gatana, was created in 1917.
-Before a copy was found in 2008, the movie was thought to be gone.
+The earliest known anime short film, Namakura Gatana (The Dull Sword), was created in 1917.
+For many years, it was believed to be lost—until a copy was discovered in 2008.

 Kemurigusa Monogatari ( A Story of Tobacco ) Year: 1926